What does it do?

 Just like conditional logic in other parts of Gravity Forms, you can add an unlimited number of rules to any Pricing Level by hitting the plus icon.

-The Pricing Importer tool allows you to update pricing rules in bulk from a CSV file.
+The Pricing Importer tool allows you to add new or update existing pricing rules in bulk from a CSV file.

-Choose your CSV file and click Prepare Import File.
+Choose your CSV file and click Prepare Import.

-Inside this UI, you’ll find a list of importing options, including the ability to append, prepend, and merge pricing rules.
+Inside this UI, you’ll find a list of importing options, including the ability to append new pricing rules or replace existing pricing rules.

 Here’s an example of what things look like post-import: